Check Your Irrigation for Leaks

 Look at Your Lighting

-Unless you live in the desert, it’s probably been ages since you turned on your air conditioning unit.
-Still, before you do, you might need to clean or replace the air filter, which could be dirty or clogged, just like the air filter in your car.
-Replacing it can reduce the energy consumed by your AC from 5 to 15 percent, according to the Department of Energy
+It might have been a while since you turned on your air conditioning unit.
+So before you do, clean or replace the air filter.
+It could be dirty or clogged, just like the air filter in your car.

 Other maintenance items include replacing evaporator or condenser coils and condensation drains.
 Since most of us aren’t AC technicians, it might make sense just to call a professional to do it for you.